-The method used to develop electro-thermal models for semiconductor devices was described in detail in ref.
-[3].
+The method used to develop electrothermal models for semiconductor devices was described in detail in [3].
 In this paper, the techniques used to develop the thermal network component models for the silicon chip, packages, and heat sinks are described.
-The methods used to implement these models into the Saber[‡] circuit simulator are also described.
+The methods used to implement these models into the Saber1 circuit simulator are also described.
 It is shown that these model development techniques can be used to develop libraries of thermal component models for network simulation programs.
 In addition, various methods used to measure the temperature within the thermal network to validate the thermal models are discussed.
+The electrothermal models and thermal network component models developed in this paper and in [3] are provided in the template libraries of Saber version 3.2 [2].